Pete Bostwick: Personal life and legacy

 The New York Times reported Bostwick's wedding to Laura Elizabeth Curtis on 7 October 1933 and their divorce about 16 years later.
 An agreement gave Mrs. Bostwick custody of their three children, George H. Jr, James and Laura.

 Pete married Dolly Van Stade on April 26, 1949 to at the home of her parents in Old Westbury, Long Island.
-Dolly was a grand-daughter of Charles Steele, partner of J. Pierson Morgan.
+Dolly was a granddaughter of Charles Steele, partner of J. Pierson Morgan.
 Her father was a noted polo player in the early days of the game on Long Island.

 At the Aiken Thoroughbred Racing Hall of Fame and Museum, there is a permanent exhibit dedicated to his accomplishments.
 In 1968, Pete Bostwick was inducted into the United States' National Museum of Racing and Hall of Fame and posthumously inducted into the Museum of Polo and Hall of Fame in 1996.
 In 2006, he was inducted into the Nassau County Sports Hall of Fame.

 Pete Bostwick died of a heart attack in 1982 while playing polo.
 He was survived by his wife, Dolly Von Stade Bostwick (1921–1998), four sons and three daughters.

 His son, George Herbert "Pete" Bostwick Jr. (1934–2022), was one of the more versatile amateur sportsmen in American history.
 He won three National squash titles, two hard racquets Open Championships, and was a World Champion in court tennis.